Dot Marker Printables (For Toddlers and Older Children!)

 - the letter e is red because it spells the trickier schwa sound /uh/.

 Use Dot the Sight Word Printables to make learning sight words easier for your child.
+You can also find them on Teachers Pay Teachers.

 Dot the Apples Alphabet Worksheets